lanceengland/lanceengland.github.io/about.md

 # About Me

-I'm a Microsoft Certified Azure Solutions Architect, DevOps Engineer, Azure Administrator, and Power BI Data Analyst, as well as a Snowflake Certified SnowPro Core.

-Currently, I work as a Senior Consultant at [Improving](https://improvingatlanta.com/), where I design and develop data and integration solutions.
+I'm Snowflake Certified SnowPro Core in addition to holding multiple official Microsoft Certifications covering data, cloud and dev ops.
+I currently work as a Senior Consultant at [Improving](https://improvingatlanta.com/) designing and developing data and integration solutions.

 My past experience includes working on Business Intelligence teams at a Fortune 100 company and a leading internet-based property rental platform.
 I’ve also served as Director of Technology for a non-profit organization.